kjbbb/ethpass/README.md

-deploy contract on blockchain:
+# Setup
-    launch testrpc
+deploy contract on blockchain: launch testrpc
   `node deploy.js`

   copy first line of output from `node deploy.js` into contract.js (into the contractInfoJson var)

 build js:
     browserify app.js -o bundle.js

-CryptoPass
+# CryptoPass

   CryptoPass is a decentralized application (DAPP) to store your passwords securely on the blockchain, powered by Ethereum.
 CryptoPass leverages blockchain infrastructure to store your passwords redundantly across the the ethereum network, so that they are never lost, and are only accessible by you.